superk589/ZKDrawerController/README.md

 drawerController.leftViewController = nil
 ```

-### use ZKDrawerController as your root controller and show various main controller-based side controllers.
+### Use ZKDrawerController as your root controller and show various main controller-based side controllers.
 ```swift
 // in AppDelegate.swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {